Queen Elizabeth’s Dogs Get Their Food Catered (and Other Shocking Facts About the Royal Family’s Dogs)

 According to BBC News, a royal footman was demoted after he allegedly poured gin and whiskey in the dogs’ water and food dishes.
 BBC News said, the footman “would only make the dogs tipsy when the Queen was away, to entertain other staff members at Buckingham Palace.”
 All this happened in 1999 as a party trick.
 The palace found out after one of the dogs died and an autopsy was performed revealing the dog had alcohol in his system.

 Next: There’s a designated dog room in Buckingham Palace.

 According to Hello!
 Magazine, the dogs have their own room, appropriately named the Corgi Room, at Buckingham Palace.
 The queen’s dogs can do whatever they like in their room.
 The dogs sleep in raised wicker beds that get clean sheets every day.
 The queen mother started the tradition of giving the dogs clean sheets daily.

 Next: One royal dog became a Danish magazine cover model.

 Ziggy of Denmark appeared on magazine covers

-Crown Prince Frederik and Princess Mary received their dog, Ziggy, as a wedding gift from the Danish Kennel Club in 2005, according to Tatler.
+Crown Prince Frederik and Princess Mary received their dog, Ziggy, as a wedding gift from the Danish Kennel Club in 2005, according to Daily Mail.
 Ziggy lived with the prince and princess at the royal castle.
-Throughout his life, Ziggy became a national celebrity in Denmark, and appeared on magazine covers.
-Ziggy passed away in April 2017 at the age of 12.
+Throughout his life, Ziggy became a national celebrity in Denmark and appeared on magazine covers.
+Ziggy died in April 2017 at age 12.

 Check out The Cheat Sheet on Facebook!